BrandonXu6106/obsidianpublish/content/thoughts/epistemic authority.md

 - Epistemic: trading of assertions has a way of leading to a better epistemic position either for both parties or for the conjunction of the two parties ([positive sum](positive%20sum.md))
 - Non-epistemic: trying to pull one side to another ([zero sum](zero%20sum.md))

 Not only an issue of [trust](trust.md) but also psychological exhaustion.
-One of the requirements of any epistemic enterprise is the use of [[attention]].
+One of the requirements of any epistemic enterprise is the use of [[attention.md]].
 Information that puts its receivers into an almost constant state of some kind of cognitive dissonance negative impacts their ability to attend and assess the information.
-See: salience principles of [[democracy]]
+See: salience principles of [[democracy.md]]

 One of the main components of collective action is collective belief.
 We want everyone to do $f$ but that requires everyone to believe that doing $f$ is right

 ## Evaluating authority

-Achieving [[consensus]] is difficult, especially among a wide net of epistemic agents.
+Achieving [[consensus.md]] is difficult, especially among a wide net of epistemic agents.
 In fact, without formal processes like voting or delegation, just peer-based discussion leads to a factorial explosion in time-taken to reach consensus.

 What about a "best bet view": if the weighted average of authorities who meet these tests say something, we should trust that it's true (this depends on epistemic culture and epistemic self)